redyf/redyf/README.md

 ## Professional Goals 🚀
 - **Career Development:** Focused on furthering my career in software development, specifically in roles that leverage my technical skills in building impactful tech solutions.
 - **Continuous Learning:** Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills.
+- **Specialize in DevOps:** Aspiring to deepen my expertise in DevOps by mastering tools and practices that enhance automation, infrastructure management, and continuous delivery.
+My goal is to build scalable, resilient, and efficient systems that bridge the gap between development and operations.

 ## Connect with Me 📬
 [Discord](https://discord.com/users/438124064024821773)